We Sing the Songs with Barry Manilow...

 ...but we never got to meet him.
 It didn't really matter.
 How often will I get the chance to be a backing singer for the last of America's greatest showmen, singers, composers, arrangers?
 It was a miracle that I got to do this in the first place.

-Two years ago, I joined a new choir launched by Manchester's Bridgewater Hall - the aptly-named Bridgewater Hall Singers.
+Several years ago, I joined a new choir launched at Manchester's Bridgewater Hall - the aptly-named Bridgewater Hall Singers.
 Simply Singing is an organisation that launches choirs all over the place and we were their latest.
 Community choirs bring people together of all ages, sizes, cultures, denominations and singing experience.
-For some, it s a realisation of their dreams, an item on their bucket list, the chance to do something they thought they couldn't do; it's healthy, it's the greatest fun and it's a chance to meet people and work together as a team.
+For some, it's a realisation of their dreams, an item on their bucket list, the chance to do something they thought they couldn't do; it's healthy, it's the greatest fun and it's a chance to meet people and work together as a team.

 We rehearse in the Bridgewater Hall and usually sing some of the songs we've learnt at the end of summer and at Christmas at the Hall.
 Some singers have done a flash mob on Manchester's Central Library, so well received they were invited back; some have performed in a new community opera called 'Get Weaving' at the Hall.
 Manilow could only feature 27 of us plus the lovely Alice and Louise, our choir mistresses and one of their professional friends to help us along.
 'I am delighted to confirm that you have a place in the choir for the Barry Manilow concert' read the email in March.

 We were to sing three numbers for the finale of Barry's show at the MEN Arena on 15 June - 'I Write the Songs', 'Copacabana' and 'It's a Miracle tag'.
 It was to be part of his farewell world tour.
-We rehearsed relentlessly in our three groups, high, medium and low at choir rehearsals with Louise and Alice and at home with audio downloads and a video demonstrating the moves, which I couldn't open.
+We rehearsed relentlessly in our three groups, high, medium and low at choir rehearsals with Louise and Alice and at home with audio downloads and a video demonstrating the moves.

 Came the day and we had our final rehearsal at the Hall and met up at 4pm at the MEN Arena.
 Here we are, outside the Box Office, where we met some of Barry's famous Fannilows from America, who were following him round his gigs.
 Expensive hobby.
 I'm fourth left on the front row.